-"Minimal services, with Nature providing all the rest".
-That's the operating concept of MUJI Campsite, which oversees three campsites: The Tsunan Camp (Tsunan city, Niigata Prefecture; since 1995), the Minami-Norikura Camp (Takayama city, Gifu Prefecture; since 1996), and the Campagna Tsumagoi Camp (Tsumagoi-mura, Gunma Prefecture; since 2004).
-Besides the camp sites themselves, MUJI is maintaining the surrounding forest lands of those three locations (about 230 hectares in total).
-Activities include outdoor classrooms during Japan's Golden Week holidays, summer vacation, and autumn holidays.
-We invite guest lecturers from the local community, creating stronger ties between our camp operations and the local citizens.
-We believe camp operations are one way in which we can make a positive contribution to society at large.
+Minimal services, with Nature providing all the rest.
+That's the operating concept of MUJI Campsite, which operates three campsites: The Tsunan Camp (Tsunan city, Niigata Prefecture), the Minami-Norikura Camp (Takayama city, Gifu Prefecture), and the Campagna Tsumagoi Camp (Tsumagoi-mura, Gunma Prefecture).
+Besides the camp sites themselves, MUJI manages the surrounding forest lands of those three locations (about 230 hectares in total).
+Activities include outdoor classrooms with guest lecturers from the local community, creating stronger ties between our camp operations and the local populace.